thingmill/contact-form-api/README.md

 # Contact Form API

 A self hosted way to host a contact form on your website.
-A minimalistic server written in Node.js to fit your basic need.
+A minimalist server written in Node.js to fit your basic need.

 ## Features